smartcontractkit/blockchain-developer-hub/src/stories/MarkdownStyles/MarkdownContent.md

 | **Common frontends**     | [Angular](https://angular.io/)<br /> [Chakra UI](https://chakra-ui.com/)<br /> [React](https://reactjs.org/)<br /> [Vue](https://vuejs.org/)                                                             | [Angular](https://angular.io/)<br /> [Chakra UI](https://chakra-ui.com/)<br /> [React](https://reactjs.org/)<br /> [Vue](https://vuejs.org/)                                                                        | [Angular](https://angular.io/)<br /> [Chakra UI](https://chakra-ui.com/)<br /> [React](https://reactjs.org/)<br /> [Vue](https://vuejs.org/)                                                                                    |

 ## Security

-Smart contracts (regardless of the specific blockchain they are on) are extremely flexible.
-They have the ability to hold large amounts of value (often millions of billions of USD) and execute immutable code.
-There are countless advantages from both the transparency and decentralization of the system, however, the high value held by these contracts also attracts countless attacks.
-Attackers look to profit both from the vulnerabilities found in smart contracts as well as the blockchains they run on.

-Smart contracts are different from other software programs in that once created, they cannot be changed to patch security flaws.
-This is the nature of the immutability of the blockchain.
-Once attacks occur, value extracted by the attacker cannot be recovered by its original holders.
-As of this writing, over $1.85 billion USD has been extracted by attackers across blockchains.

 As is the case with any software workflow, you must ensure that your smart contracts are tested thoroughly in both development and test environments (testnets), but in addition, you must be aware of common attack types and the